Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

-\revJMLR{Instead of a costly MC or bootstrap hypothesis test of $H_0: \theta=\theta_0$ at each $\theta_0$ on a fine grid (see, e.g., \cite{mackinnon2009bootstrap} and \cite{ventura2010bootstrap} for reference), we generate just one sample $\mathcal{T}'$ of moderate size $B'$.
-We then estimate either the critical value $C_{\theta_0}$ via quantile regression (Section~\ref{sec:critical-value}), or the p-value $p(D;\theta_0)$ via regression (Section~\ref{sec:pval}), for all $\theta_0 \in \Theta$ simultaneously.
-In Section~\ref{sec:sources_of_error}, we propose a practical strategy for how to choose the number of simulations $B'$ and regression method for the application at hand.}
+Instead of a costly MC or bootstrap hypothesis test of $H_0: \theta=\theta_0$ at each $\theta_0$ on a fine grid (see, e.g., \cite{mackinnon2009bootstrap} and \cite{ventura2010bootstrap}), we draw only one sample $\mathcal{T}'$ of size $B'$.
+We then estimate either the critical value $C_{\theta_0}$ via quantile regression (Section~\ref{sec:critical-value}), or the p-value $p(D;\theta_0)$ via probabilistic classification (Section~\ref{sec:pval}), for all $\theta_0 \in \Theta$ simultaneously.
+In Supplementary Material~H\footnote{Available at \href{https://lucamasserano.github.io/data/LF2I\_supplementary\_material.pdf}{https://lucamasserano.github.io/data/LF2I\_supplementary\_material.pdf}.}, we propose a practical strategy to choose the number of simulations $B'$ and the learning algorithm.